Accounting principles for the consolidated financial statements

 - Other intangible assets 5-20 years

-The estimated useful lives and the residual values are reviewed at least at the end of each financial year, and if they differ significantly from previous estimates, amortisation periods are adjusted accordingly.
+The estimated useful lives and the residual values are reviewed at least at the end of each financial period, and if they differ significantly from previous estimates, amortisation periods are adjusted accordingly.
 Amortisation of intangible assets is stopped when an item is classified as held for sale.

 A gain or loss arising from the sale of intangible assets is recognised in other operating income or other operating expenses in the statement of income.